Modern Slavery Act – a statement of commitment by Goodyear Dunlop Tyres UK Limited (“Goodyear Dunlop”) for the year ended 31 December 2018.

 Goodyear’s Global Business

-Goodyear is one of the world’s largest tire companies.
-It employs about 66,000 people and manufactures its products in 48 facilities in 21 countries around the world.
-Its two Innovation Centers in Akron, Ohio and Colmar-Berg, Luxembourg strive to develop state-of-the-art products and services that set the technology and performance standard for the industry.
+Goodyear is one of the world’s largest tyre companies.
+It employs about 64,000 people and manufactures its products in 47 facilities in 21 countries around the world.
+Its two Innovation Centres in Akron, Ohio and Colmar-Berg, Luxembourg strive to develop state-of-the-art products and services that set the technology and performance standard for the industry.
+For more information about Goodyear and its products, go to www.goodyear.com/corporate.

 COMMITMENT TO HUMAN RIGHTS